 So, who comes out on top when we pit DisplayPort 1.4 vs. 1.2?
 DisplayPort 1.4, by a noticeable margin.

 As much as raw numbers can look impressive on a spec sheet, what they mean in the real world is access to higher refresh rates and resolutions.
-DisplayPort 1.4 vs. 1.2 is a battle of features, yes, but it's also a head-to-head competition of what videos and games the cables can actually support.
+DisplayPort 1.4 vs. 1.2 is a battle of features, yes, but it's also a head-to-head competition of what videos and game settings the cables can actually support.

-When it was introduced in 2010, DisplayPort 1.2 heralded in a new era of high-end data transmission, with support for features like adaptive synchronization and panel-self-refresh.
+When it was introduced in 2010, DisplayPort 1.2 heralded a new era of high-end data transmission, with support for features like adaptive synchronization and panel-self-refresh.
 But it also improved the standard’s resolution and refresh rate support, opening up the option of 5K resolution at up to 30Hz, 4K at up to 75Hz, and 1080p at up to 240Hz – previously impossible standards for the DisplayPort connection to reach.

 DisplayPort 1.4, however, takes things a much greater step further.
 It supports 1440p resolution at up to 240Hz, and even 4K at up to 120Hz.
-Like DisplayPort 1.3, it also supports 5K resolution at up to 60Hz, and even 8K resolution at 30Hz.
+Like DisplayPort 1.3, it also supports 5K resolution at up to 60Hz and even 8K resolution at 30Hz.